 1. Structure and function of the bacterial cell envelope: The cell envelope in bacteria provides the first line of defense from the hostile environment and antibiotics.
 Even though the majority of the characterized bacterial phyla to date are Gram-negative, there are no hypotheses as to how the second membrane may have evolved.
 Using cryo electron tomography (cryo-ET) of sporulating Gram-positive (Tocheva, Mol Microbiol, 2013) and Gram-negative bacteria (Tocheva, Cell, 2011), we showed how sporulation could lead to the generation of double membraned cells.
 Further biochemical and phylogenetic analyses helped us propose that an ancient sporulation-like event gave rise to the outer membrane in bacteria and that the last common ancestor of all bacteria must have been a double membraned sporulator.
 Mapping the distribution of cell envelope architectures onto a recent phylogenetic tree of life indicated that loss of either the outer membrane or sporulation could explain all the diversity of the cell envelope architectures observed to date (Tocheva, Nat Rev Microbiol, 2016).
 We are continuing to characterize the diversity of the bacterial cell envelopes and the ability of bacteria to sporulate.

-Cryo-ET produces three-dimensional images of intact cells in a near-native, “frozen-hydrated” state and is therefore a powerful tool for investigating subcellular ultrastructures in vivo and at a macromolecular resolution (3-4nm).
+2. Method development for correlative light and electron microscopy: Cryo-ET produces three-dimensional images of intact cells in a near-native, “frozen-hydrated” state and is therefore a powerful tool for investigating subcellular ultrastructures in vivo and at a macromolecular resolution (3-4nm).
 Identifying objects within the complex environment of the cell, however, can be challenging.
 One solution to localize structures subcellularly is to tag the structures of interest with fluorescent tags and to correlate cryo-ET with fluorescent light microscopy (fLM).
 To minimize any changes to the sample between imaging, the sample can be preserved cryogenically.
 We implemented a super-resolution light microscopy method under cryogenic conditions and correlated it with cryo-ET to study the type VI secretion system in Myxococcus xanthus (Chang, Nat Methods, 2014).
 We are continuing to develop methods that will allow us to identify macromolecular assemblies in the complex environment of the cell.

-Over the past years we have lead and been involved in several projects aimed at identifying and characterizing microbial ultrastructure.
+3. Ultrastructure of Bacteria: Over the past years we have lead and been involved in several projects aimed at identifying and characterizing microbial ultrastructure.
 We were the first to describe the role of polyphosphate in energy storage required for outgrowth during germination in Gram-negative bacteria (Tocheva, J Bacteriol, 2014) and the role of propanediol utilization microcompartments (Tocheva, J Bacteriol, 2014).
 We further identified a new bacterial structure (the “nanopod”) that is used to secrete outer membrane vesicles (Shetty, PLoS One, 2011).
 Work on the bacterial chemoreceptor arrays depicted a universal hexagonal architecture (Briegel, PNAS, 2009), where as work on the bacterial flagellar motor showed great structural variability (Chen, EMBO J, 2011).
 Understanding the ultrastructure of bacteria will provide us with tools for future applications and identify new antimicrobial targets.
 We are driven by the discovery and characterization of novel bacterial ultrastructure.